Nature Connection

 Wally Bell, Ngunawal Elder

-Research shows that people who feel more connected to nature are far more likely to take action to protect it.
-In fact, a landmark study from the University of Tasmania found that individuals with high levels of nature connectedness are 82 times more likely to undertake pro-environmental behaviours.
-This makes nature connectedness one of the strongest predictors of environmental action, far more powerful than knowledge or awareness alone.
+Research shows people who feel connected to nature are far more likely to protect it.
+A landmark University of Tasmania study found those with high nature connectedness are 82 times more likely to engage in pro-environmental behaviours, making it one of the strongest predictors of climate action, more powerful than knowledge alone.

-But this isn’t just about statistics, it’s about values.
-When we slow down and connect with nature – listening to birds, feeling the warmth of the sun, or noticing the shifting seasons – we awaken a sense of gratitude, compassion, and care.
-These intrinsic values naturally expand into a desire to give back, to nurture what nurtures us.
+But this isn’t just about numbers, it’s about values.
+When we slow down and connect with nature — listening to birds, feeling the sun, noticing the seasons — we awaken gratitude, compassion and care.
+These values naturally lead to giving back and nurturing what nurtures us.

-Importantly, this flow from connection to care benefits both people and planet.
-When individuals restore their own health and wellbeing through meaningful experiences in nature, they are more likely to act in ways that restore ecosystems and communities.
-Since personal and planetary health are interlinked and mutually dependent, we can’t take people out of the equation – much as humans may be the cause of significant environmental problems, they must also be part of the solution.
+This flow from connection to care benefits both people and planet.
+When individuals restore their wellbeing through meaningful experiences in nature, they are more likely to act in ways that restore ecosystems and communities.
+Personal and planetary health are interlinked.
+Humans may cause environmental problems, but they must also be part of the solution.

 The pathway is clear: